kjolley/BIGSdb/Upgrading_README.txt

 isolatedb_v1.16.sql against isolate databases and auth_v1.16.sql against the authentication database (bigsdb_auth).

+Additional logging directives have been added to logging.conf (/etc/bigsdb).

 Additionally, you need to update the bigsdb.css stylesheet and the contents of the fonts directory.